 Bone Morphogenetic Protein in Hoover, AL

 Bone loss in the jaw, which can occur due to missing teeth, gum disease, or injuries, may affect your ability to get dental implants.
 At Koslin & Kahn Oral & Facial Surgery, we use advanced techniques to rebuild the jawbone, enhancing both the function and appearance of your mouth while providing a solid foundation for dental implants.
 One technique we utilize is bone morphogenetic protein (BMP), which encourages your body to naturally grow new bone.
 BMP, a protein found in the body, can also be synthesized in a lab to activate bone-building cells in the jaw.
 This method can be applied to procedures such as sinus lifts, ridge augmentation, and tooth extractions, helping regenerate bone for improved implant success.
-If you're in need of a tooth extraction, dental implants, or a bone graft, contact one of our Hoover, Alabaster, Jasper, or Clanton, AL locations to learn more about how BMP can benefit your treatment.
+If you're in need of a tooth extraction, dental implants, or a bone graft, contact one of our Hoover, Jasper, or Clanton, AL locations to learn more about how BMP can benefit your treatment.

 BMP is frequently used during jaw reconstruction and bone grafting procedures to enhance outcomes and provide the necessary support for dental implants.
 During your consultation, we will review the different BMP options available and determine the best choice for your specific needs.
 Advanced imaging tools may be used to plan your procedure and identify the ideal areas in your jaw for BMP application.